-- the parolee pay a supervision fee of thirty dollars (\$30.00) per month.
+(c) Supervision Fee. - The Commission must require as a condition of parole that the parolee pay a supervision fee of thirty dollars (\$30.00) per month.
 The Commission may exempt a parolee from this condition of parole only if it finds that requiring him to pay the fee will constitute an undue economic burden.
 The fee must be paid to the clerk of superior court of the county in which the parolee was convicted.
 The clerk must transmit any money collected pursuant to this subsection to the State to be deposited in the general fund of the State.
-In no event shall a person released on parole be required to pay more than one supervision fee per month." - PART XVI.
-PREVENT NONCOMPLIANT PERMIT HOLDERS FROM CONTINUING IRRESPONSIBLE ALCOHOL SERVICE PRACTICES BY SWITCHING PERMITS TO ANOTHER NAME
+In no event shall a person released on parole be required to pay more than one supervision fee per month."

+PÁRT XVI.
+PRÉVENT NONCOMPLIANT PERMIT HOLDERS FROM CONTINUING IRRESPONSIBLE ALCOHOL SERVICE PRACTICES BY SWITCHING PERMITS TO ANOTHER NAME

-SECTION 27.
+SECTION 28.
 G.S.
 18B-1003(c) reads as rewritten:

-- "(c) Certain Employees Prohibited.
-A permittee shall not knowingly employ in the sale or distribution of alcoholic beverages any person who has been: - (1) Convicted of a felony within three years; - (2) Convicted of a felony more than three years previously and has not had his citizenship restored; - (3) Convicted of an alcoholic beverage offense within two years; or - (4) Convicted of a misdemeanor controlled substances offense within two years. - (5) A permit holder under Chapter 18B of the General Statutes and whose permit has been revoked within three years.
+"(c) Certain Employees Prohibited. - A permittee shall not knowingly employ in the sale or distribution of alcoholic beverages any person who has been:

+(1) Convicted of a felony within three years;

+- (2) Convicted of a felony more than three years previously and has not had his citizenship restored; - (3) Convicted of an alcoholic beverage offense within two years; or - (4) Convicted of a misdemeanor controlled substances offense within two years. - (5) A past permit holder under Chapter 18B of the General Statutes whose permit had been revoked within the last 18 months and who had been the permit holder at the location where the person would be employed.